LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 1. **Create a static set of magnets**

   The input parameters of the *HalbachOptimisation* [@HalbachOptimisation] project are on the one hand the mechanical dimensions and the number of magnets to be used.
-  We assume ideal magnets here.
+  Idal magnets are assumed at this point.
 However, it should also be possible to import field data in a more measured form later on.
   Using the DataAquisition sub-step, it is possible to generate any number of ideal magnets.

 2. **Add custom analysis processing step**